dani-lbnl/resting/resting_doc_source/customization.rst

       }, ...
   }

 Each entry in the dictionary corresponds to a Django model / database table that will be automatically created.
-The key of each entry is a string that will be the model name.
+The key of each entry is a string that will be the model name; the contents of the string must be a valid Python identifier and must not contain a sequence of two underscores, since those are interpreted as filters.
 The value of each model entry is itself a dictionary with entries corresponding to the model attributes.

 In these model attribute dictionaries, each entry corresponds to a single attribute.
 The key of each entry is a string that will name the attribute, and the value is a dictionary containing additional information about the attribute.
 Although the keys are specified as strings, it is important to note that the contents of the strings must be valid Python identifiers because of the way in which they are used to generate Python code.